What Happens When You Withdraw Retirement Funds Early?

 Report the tax on Schedule 2, which must accompany your tax return in tax years 2018 or later.

 IRS.
-"Topic No. 558 Additional Tax on Early Distributions from Retirement Plans Other than IRAs."
-Accessed May 11, 2020.
+"Topic No. 558 Additional Tax on Early Distributions From Retirement Plans Other Than IRAs."
+Accessed July 22, 2020.

 IRS.
 "Publication 721 (2019): Tax Guide to U.S. Civil Service Retirement Benefits," Pages 1-2.
 Accessed July 22, 2020.

 IRS.
 "FAQs - Auto Enrollment - Can an Employee Withdraw Any Automatic Enrollment Contributions From the Retirement Plan?"
 Accessed July 22, 2020.

 IRS.
 "Issue Snapshot - Consequences to a Participant Who Makes Excess Deferrals to a 401(k) Plan."
 Accessed July 22, 2020.